aniketbamotra/SpacedOut/README.md

 ## Contributing

 SpacedOut! is an open-source project, and we welcome contributions from the community to help us improve and grow the platform.
 Whether you're a developer or designer, or have ideas to share, your input is valuable.
-For detailed information on contributing, please refer to the [Contribution Guidelines](CONTRIBUTING.md) in the [GitHub repository](https://github.com/aniketbamotra/SpacedOut) for more information.

 ## Contact